openshift/pipelines-catalog/s2i-python3/README.md

-# Python3 Source-to-Image
+# Python 3 Source-to-Image

 This task can be used for building `Python` apps as reproducible Docker images using Source-to-Image.
 [Source-to-Image (S2I)](https://github.com/openshift/source-to-image) is a toolkit and a workflow for building reproducible container images from source code.
 This tasks uses the s2i-python image build from [sclorg/s2i-python-container](https://github.com/sclorg/s2i-python-container).

-Python3 versions currently provided are:
+Python 3 versions currently provided are:

 - Python 3.5
 - Python 3.6